 Supination - the opposite of pronation.
 It's an outward rolling of the forefoot that naturally occurs during the stride cycle at toe-off.
 Oversupination occurs when the foot remains on its outside edge after heel strike instead of pronating.
 A true oversupinating foot underpronates or does not pronate at all so it doesn't absorb shock well.
 It is a rare condition occurring in less than 1 percent of the running population.

 Swag (Aka "Schwag") - 1) free products given out at races, festivals, or expos by manfacturers, 2) free products given out at LA Tri Club events!

 T2 - Bike-to-run transition

-Tempo runs - sustained effort training runs, usually 20 to 30 minutes in length, at 10 to 15 seconds per mile slower than 10k race pace.
-Another way to gauge the pace of tempo runs - a pace about midway between short-interval training speed and your easy running pace.Titanium - A light metal being used in bike manufacturing.
+Tempo Runs - sustained effort training runs, usually 20 to 30 minutes in length, at 10 to 15 seconds per mile slower than 10k race pace.
+Another way to gauge the pace of tempo runs - a pace about midway between short-interval training speed and your easy running pace.

 Tri Geek - A unique sub-species of the broader homo sapien tribe known as "Triathletes."
 Distinguished from general triathletes by their propensity to consistently increase their expenditures on any and all equipment, nutrition, and technology to aid in the elusive goal of improving performance while generall avoiding a commensurate increase in time spent training.